SOFTENG310-VicRoy/310-RondayView/CONTRIBUTING.md

 Select the branch that you want to create the pull request for and GitHub will let you know if there are any merge conflicts.
 If there are merge conflicts, it will give you some suggestions on how to solve them.
 Once it is able to merge, you will need to wait for the build and SonarCloud analysis to pass.

-From there, one of out team members here at VicRoy will review your pull request and give you some constructive feedback.
+From there, one of our team members here at VicRoy will review your pull request and give you some constructive feedback.
 Once it all looks good to go, we would be honoured to merge your contribution!

 ## Our Vision